Ann Haut

 Jesus is Risen: Theology for the Church.
 While I never questioned my calling to write, I also felt drawn to teaching and became an associate professor of business writing and ethics at John Carroll University.
 Working with the wonderful students in The Boler School of Business have been among the happiest years of my career.

 When I married Mark Haut, I began writing books set in his home town of Olean, New York.
-Listen to Your Bread is the first of three bakery stories.
+Listen to Your Bread and Baking Second Chances are the first two, and I'm working on a third.

 People sometimes ask if I write every day.
 Yes!
 I'm at the computer before dawn and keep going until the herbs and flowers call.
 While I'm tending to my garden, my thoughts wander through the work-in-progress on my desk.
 Research and writing inspire me and energize my soul, perhaps because wherever I am, I am at home in someone's story.